yale-phys-382L/ising/README.md

   ```

   This will list all of the parameters you can change.
 For example, if you run `python main.py --b=0.5 --flip_prop=0.2`, the simulation will add a magnetic field of 0.5T and increase the flip proportion to 0.2.
 You can also edit the default parameters directly in the `main.py` file.

+  ### Some general benchmarks for code performance

+  Measured in average execution time for each temperature step (lower the better):

+  * Regular Python = 123.65 secs

+  * Python - 4 processes = 30.92 secs

+  * Regular Python with C = 12.38 secs

+  * Python with C - 4 processes = 1.23 secs